 - 1. The ball placed in crosse (perpendicular to the ground) at the throat, then the crosse is tipped forward 90 degrees; - 2.
-The ball is placed in the crosse (horizontal to the ground) at the deepest point of the pocket, then the crosse is tipped forward 90 degrees so the ball rolls out at the tip of the head; and the bottom edge of the side wall, this is an illegal deep pocket.
+The ball is placed in the crosse (horizontal to the ground) at the deepest point of the pocket, then the crosse is tipped forward 90 degrees so the ball rolls out at the tip of the head; and

-PENALTY-If the ball does not come out of the crosse in any of these tests, it is an illegal crosse and a three-minute non-releasable foul.
+PENALTY-If the ball does not come out of the crosse in any of these tests it is an illegal crosse and a three-minute non-releasable foul.
 The crosse may not be used during play and will be kept at the scorer's table until the conclusion of the game.